by Trey Yeatts

 A reference to a song in the 1937 Disney animated film Snow White and the Seven Dwarfs.
 “Heigh-Ho” was written by Frank Churchill and Larry Morey and sung by the dwarfs (except for the mute Dopey) as they mined gemstones.

 [Imitating.]
 I don’t mind telling you, he looks a lot like Gilbert Gottfried!

 Gilbert Gottfried is a gratingly voiced comedian and actor best known for his portrayal of the parrot Iago in the Disney animated film Aladdin (1992).

 Sometimes referred to as “sad trombone,” “loser horns,” or, more technically, “chromatic descending ‘wah,’” this sound effect dates back to early 1900s vaudeville.
 It carried over into radio and then television, and today it’s mostly known thanks to the series of “Debbie Downer” sketches on Saturday Night Live.

-Lemme get out of these wet clothes and into a dry martini.
+Lemme get out of some of these wet clothes and into a dry martini, huh?